 Sometimes eating out with your baby can be lovely: everything goes to plan, staff are helpful and other diners are charmed by your delightful, gurgling little one.
-But other times, she might be grouchy, which can make you unpopular with staff and other diners.
+But other times, your little one might be grouchy, which can make you unpopular with staff and other diners

 Choose your venue